 Another thing worth considering is creating and using targeted offers.
 This is something that Walmart has been doing successfully for a long time.
 By creating a user profile you can easily track what are your customers buying, and then further tempt them by creating personalized offers.

-Adding a review section will accomplish a few things, which will all ensure you get better conversions.
+When you create your own eCommerce site, make sure to add a review section.
+Doing so can help increase your conversion rate and sales.
 Having a review section will create and reinforce the sense of legitimacy, which will make new customers feel at ease.
 It will also embolden your regular customers with additional social proof.

 The review section will create a tighter sense of community, which will in turn engage your visitors, pushing them to further interact with your website.
 This will make them more likely to purchase your products again.